Analysis | Boeing’s Grounded 737 Max — The Story So Far

 1. When will the 737 Max fly again?

 Unclear.
+Boeing Chief Executive Officer Dennis Muilenburg projected the Max’s return by the by the end of this year.
 Boeing has been testing a proposed software fix that it says will address, along with revised pilot training, what probably went wrong in both crashes.
 That fix requires approval by the U.S. Federal Aviation Administration.
 Meantime, problems are compounding.
 The FAA said in June that it had uncovered a new safety issue related to the 737 Max’s flight-control system that requires fixing.
 The European Union Aviation Safety Agency has its own list of issues it wants Boeing to address, including one involving the autopilot.
-Southwest Airlines, the largest operator of the grounded jet, said the new safety issue will extend its absence “well beyond” an Oct.
-1 target date.
-A top FAA official said in June that Boeing Chief Executive Officer Dennis Muilenburg was probably right in projecting the Max’s return by the end of 2019.
+American Airlines Group Inc. and United Airlines Holdings Inc. have removed the 737 Max from its schedules through early November.

 2. Will air travelers get back on board?